MosheBerman/ArrayDictArray/README.md

 NSArray to NSDictionary
 ---
 The `dictionary` takes the recieving `NSArray` instance and copies the objects in it into a dictionary.
 Each item's index becomes the key.
 Keys in the new dictionary are instances of `NSNumber`.
-An `NSMutableDictionary` is returned.
+An instance of `NSMutableDictionary` is returned.

 NSDictionary to NSArray
 ---
 The `array` method takes the recieving `NSDictionary` instance and copies the objects in it into an array.
 This assumes that the dictionary's keys are sequential `NSNumber` objects, presumably the result of calling `dictionary` on an `NSArray`.
 The behavior for any other kind of key is undefined.
-An `NSMutableArray` instance is returned.
+An instance of `NSMutableArray` is returned.